PeterJFB/drum-sequencer/README.md

 ## Server with REST-API

 The server uses [Spring Boot](https://spring.io/projects/spring-boot) with [Apache Tomcat](http://tomcat.apache.org/).
 By default it is hosted on port 8080.
-To run, type the following from the `sequencer-folder`:
+To run, type the following from the `sequencer` folder:

 ```bash
 $ mvn -pl rest spring-boot:run #Start server
 ```

+Docs about our api are located in the [sequencer folder](./sequencer#rest-api).

 ## Code quality and CI